JulianCabreraS/FareEstimationApp/readme.md

 **General Fare Calculation**
 - The application iterates over the dictionary and calculate the fare for each trip

 ## File Structure
-- Classes: this folder contains two clases:
+- [Classes](./classes): this folder contains two clases:
   - Point: This class defines a point (latitude and longitud) at a time (timestamp)
   - Trip: This class defines a trip as a tripid with a set of Points
-- File: this folder hosts the files that need to be read (paths.csv) and the file that the system writes  (output.csv)
+- [Files](./files): this folder hosts the files that need to be read (paths.csv) and the file that the system writes  (output.csv)
+- [Test](./test): This folder contains Test Classes for Utils, Fare Estimation
-- Utils - Contains functions libraries that can be reused by classes and function as wells.
+- [Utils](./utils) - Contains functions libraries that can be reused by classes and function as wells.
   - Constant: contains fare amounts for each of the conditions
   - Distance: contains the function that calculate the distance between 2 points.
   - File Management: General methods for file management read/write